 UW Professional and Organizational Development also offers live webinars provided through partnership with People-OnTheGo.

 Most of these training sessions are required of all new staff employees.
 UW Tacoma offers these on campus on a regular basis.
 Please see below for more details!

-The UWT New Staff Orientation is required for all new UWT staff and will cover important information specific to UW Tacoma.
+The UWT New Staff Orientation is highly recommended for new regular UWT staff and will cover important information specific to UW Tacoma.
 Orientation generally takes place on the fourth Friday of every month from 1-2 pm in Joy 207.
 If you would like to attend the orientation, please contact Iris Marx.

-New employees should also register for an in-person Benefits Orientation held weekly at the UW Seattle Campus.
+New employees in benefits-eligible positions should also register for an in-person Benefits Orientation held weekly at the UW Seattle Campus.
 Benefits packets will be provided at the orientation.
+While the event includes an orientation for UW Seattle, UW Tacoma employees can choose to attend only the benefits portion of the orientation, which begins at 10:30 am.
+New union employees are required to attend the union orientation (which begins around 12:30 pm).
 An online Benefits Orientation is also available for those who are not able to attend an in-person session.
 The online orientation can also be a reference for employees who expect to attend an in-person orientation, yet want to review their benefits enrollment information and options online in advance.

 The University of Washington and the UW Tacoma Campus is committed to a culture of integrity and ethical practices in line with the Ethics in Public Service Act, and to informing and equipping employees with the needed information on state laws and their application at UWT.